gazebosim/gz-sim/tutorials/migration_light_api.md

   math::Pose3d pose = _ecm.Component<components::Pose>(lightEntityId)->Data();
 ```

-The functions presented in the sections below exist for convenience and readability.
+The functions presented in the sections below exist for convenience and
+readability.
+The items marked as `TODO` means that the equivalent API is not
+implemented yet in Gazebo.

 ### Properties